impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 So `FUNCNAME` is an array variable.
 That explains why we're invoking `FUNCNAME[0]` inside the parameter expansion syntax.
 And it "contain(s) the names of all shell functions currently in the execution call stack."
 Lastly, it "...exists only when a shell function is executing."

-So how can I reproduce this behavior?
+Can we reproduce this behavior?
 Let's try another experiment.

 ### Experiment- attempting to print `FUNCNAME`